Tens of thousands feared displaced in deadly attack on Mozambique gas town

-MAPUTO (Reuters) - Portugal will send soldiers to Mozambique to help train the armed forces in its former colony, where authorities battling an Islamist insurgency searched for tens of thousands of civilians who fled an onslaught on the northern coastal gas town of Palma.
+MAPUTO (Reuters) - Tens of thousands of people are feared to have been displaced following a deadly attack by Islamic State-linked insurgents on a gas hub town in northern Mozambique, aid agencies said, as rescuers searched for survivors on Tuesday.

-Many of those fleeing are believed to have scattered into dense surrounding forest or to have attempted to escape by boat when Palma came under attack on Wednesday, aid workers told Reuters.
-Some waded out to sea to hide, one survivor told Reuters.
+Many of those fleeing were believed to have scattered into dense forest or to have attempted to escape by boat when Palma came under attack on Wednesday, aid workers told Reuters.
+Some waded out to sea to hide, one survivor said.

-Mozambique’s government has confirmed dozens of deaths, including at least seven who died when militants ambushed a convoy of vehicles trying to escape a besieged hotel on Friday.
+Mozambique’s government has confirmed dozens of deaths, including at least seven killed when militants ambushed a convoy of vehicles trying to escape a besieged hotel on Friday.
 Witnesses have described bodies in the streets, some of them beheaded.

+The U.N.
+Office for the Coordination of Humanitarian Affairs (OCHA) said it continued to receive reports of clashes in Palma and nearby areas on Tuesday.

-Reuters has not been able to independently verify the accounts from Palma, a logistics hub for adjacent gas projects worth around $60 billion.
+Reuters has not been able to independently verify the accounts from Palma, a logistics hub for adjacent gas projects worth around $60 billion led by oil majors including Total.
 Most communications to the town were cut on Wednesday.
 Phone calls to Mozambique’s government and security officials went unanswered on Tuesday.

+Islamic State claimed the attack on Monday via its Amaq news agency.
+A U.S. official said it may show the group’s increasing “brazenness” in Mozambique, where militants are now seeking to hold towns.

+Portugal will send 60 soldiers to help train armed forces in Cabo Delgado next month, state news agency Lusa reported on Tuesday.
+However, a defence ministry spokeswoman told Reuters a bilateral agreement on the training mission was still being finalised.

 The district where Palma is located is home to around 110,000 people, according to U.N. estimates.
 They include about 43,600 who sought shelter there after fleeing attacks elsewhere in Cabo Delgado province, which has been home to a simmering Islamist insurgency since 2017.